Celerium-Inc/AzureNetworkFirewallSupport/Blocklist Integration/README.md

 # Azure Firewall Blocklist Integration

-This Azure Function integrates external IP blocklists with Azure Firewall using IP Groups and Rule Collection Groups.
+Azure Function that manages IP blocklists in Azure Firewall using IP Groups and Rule Collection Groups.
+Automatically fetches and updates blocked IPs from an external source.

 ## Features
 - Fetch and validate IP addresses from external blocklists